AdvancedComputationalDesign-SDU/Assignment1_Template/BRIEF.md

 Assignment1/
 ├── README.md
 ├── pattern_generator.py
+├── TEMPLATE.md
-├── DOCUMENTATION.md
+├── BRIEF.md
 ├── images/
 │   └── (Your generated images go here)
 ```

-- `README.md`: This file, containing an overview and instructions.
+- `README.md`: This file; update this file with your assignment write-up.
 - `pattern_generator.py`: The Python script where you will write your code.
-- `DOCUMENTATION.md`: Markdown file for your pseudo-code and technical explanations.
+- `TEMPLATE.md`: Markdown fil template for your pseudo-code and technical explanations.
 - `images/`: Directory to save your generated images.

 ---